Lung Cancer

 In 3 days, without leaving home.

-In almost two-thirds of cases, lung cancer produces no symptoms or very nonspecific symptoms (fatigue, loss of appetite or weight loss) or symptoms similar to other benign diseases.
-Therefore, in most cases, diagnosis occurs in advanced stages.
+In almost two thirds of cases, lung cancer produces no symptoms or very non-specific symptoms.
+Therefore, in most cases, it is diagnosed in advanced stages.

-If symptoms appear, caused by local tumor growth and invasion of neighboring lung structures, a persistent cough, sometimes associated with bringing up mucous, is the most common symptom and occurs in 45–75% of patients,
+In the case of symptoms caused by local tumour growth and invasion of neighbouring lung structures, persistent cough, whether or not associated with expectoration, is the most common, occurring in 45-75% of patients.

-On other occasions, symptoms arise due to the existence of distant metastases.
-These occur most frequently in the lymph nodes, bones, brain, liver and adrenal glands.
+On other occasions, the symptoms appear due to the existence of distant metastases, most frequently in the lymph nodes, bones, brain, liver and adrenal glands.

-Lastly, there are a series of symptoms produced by so-called paraneoplastic syndromes, which originate from the secretion of certain substances by the tumor.
+Finally, there are a series of symptoms caused by so-called paraneoplastic syndromes (symptoms that are not directly caused by the tumour), caused by inappropriate secretion of substances by the tumour.

 Do you have any of these symptoms?

-A chronic smoker’s chances of suffering from lung cancer in their lifetime can be as high as 30%, while in non-smokers it is 1%.
-The risk depends on the number of cigarettes smoked per day and the number of years one has been a smoker.
+Tobacco is the main cause of lung cancer in more than 80% of cases.
+A chronic smoker's lifetime chance of developing lung cancer can be as high as 30%, compared to 1% for non-smokers.
+The risk depends on the number of cigarettes smoked per day, as well as the number of years smoked.

-Other factors, in addition to passive smoking, include exposure to asbestos, polycyclic aromatic hydrocarbons, arsenic and nickel, as well as suffering from other lung diseases such as chronic-obstructive pulmonary disease and/or pulmonary fibrosis.
+Other factors in addition to passive smoking include exposure to asbestos, polycyclic aromatic hydrocarbons, arsenic and nickel, as well as other lung diseases such as chronic obstructive pulmonary disease (COPD) and/or pulmonary fibrosis.

 • Medical history with physical examination